PooMaster/aoc-2015/README.md

 processes](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/).
 Also, I'd like to try embedding the problem descriptions and development notes in a literate programming style using [Pycco](https://pycco-docs.github.io/pycco/).

+See Pycco rendered versions of the solutions on [my GitHub Pages](https://poomaster.github.io/aoc-2015/).

-To test, make documentation, and run each solution, run each of these steps from inside each day's folder.
+To test and run each solution, run each of these steps from inside each day's folder.

+- `poetry run flake8 .`
-- `poetry run python -m doctest -v *.py`
+- `poetry run xdoctest .`
 - `poetry run pytest *.py`
 - `poetry run mypy .`
-- `poetry run pycco *.py`
 - `poetry run python main.py`